ricomoss/django_fixtureless/README.md

     from my_app.models import Charge

     factory = Factory()
-    count = 1
     initial = {
         'amount': '50',
         'description': 'test description',
     }
-    charge = factory.create(Charge, count, initial)
+    charge = factory.create(Charge, initial)

 Note:

     Example 4 will create a single charge object with the *amount* and *description* fields containing the data provided in the *initial* dictionary.
-It should be emphasized that you must provide a *count* if you intend to provide *initial* data.
+It should be emphasized that you must provide either *count* or *initial* data.

 Example 5: Model w/ multi count and single initial::